valeriansaliou/bloom/README.md

 You can find the built binaries in the `./target/release` directory.

-**Notice: Debian & Ubuntu packages are also distributed.
+**Notice: Debian & Ubuntu packages are also available.
 You may use those instead of building Bloom yourself.
 See below.**

 ### Configuration